 How is it paid?
 100% of any STI award is paid in cash after the assessment of annual performance.
-How much can the A maximum STI opportunity of 20% of fixed remuneration.
-Target STI is awarded for achieving the challenging objectives set prior to the beginning of each year. executive earn?
+How much can the executive earn?
+A maximum STI opportunity of 20% of fixed remuneration.
+Target STI is awarded for achieving the challenging objectives set prior to the beginning of each year.
 How is performance measured?
 The STI performance measures were chosen as they reflect the core drivers of short-term performance and also provide a framework for delivering sustainable value to the Group, its shareholders and customers.
-We measure four key perfo and business unit measure A summary of the measure es of performance.
-Fo or each KPI, a target a and stretch objective is set FINA NCIAL NON- FINANCIAL Business Unit PBT Growth 1 Business unit KPIs Business unit leader 50% 25% 25% I. Net revenue and gross margin Business unit profit before Board assess the short-te The non-financial measure • Safety • Implementation of ke ey growth and diversif ication initiatives Merger and acquisition opportunities When is it paid?
-The STI award is determine performance over the year approves the final STI awa cash three months after th against the STI perfo ormance measures b essment of performa y the Board.
-The Board What happens if the executive leaves?
-If an executive resigns or i awarded for that year. s terminated for caus e before the end of t he financial year, no STI is If an executive ceases emp ill health, death, or other ci to a pro-rata cash paymen employment for that year (rcumstances approve t based on assessme ed by the Board, the e ent of performance u executive will be entitled What happens if there is a change of control?
-In the event of a change of assessment of performan
+We measure four key perfor and business unit measures of summary of the measures an of performance.
+For each h KPI, a target and strete FINA NCIAL NON-FINANCIAL Business Unit PBT Growth Business unit KPIs Business unit leader 50% 25% 25% l Net revenue and gross marg in When is it paid?
+The STI award is determined after the end of the financial year following a review of performance over the year against the STI performance measures by the Board.
+The Board approves the final STI award based on this assessment of performance and 100% is paid in cash three months after the end of the performance period.
+What happens if the executive leaves?
+If an executive resigns or is terminated for cause before the end of the financial year, no STI is awarded for that year.
+If an executive ceases employment during the performance period by reason of redundancy, ill health, death, or other circumstances approved by the Board, the executive will be entitled to a prorata cash payment based on assessment of performance up to the date of ceasing employment for that year (subject to Board discretion).
+What happens if there is a change of control?
+In the event of a change of control, a pro-rata cash payment will be made based on assessment of performance up to the date of the change of control.